 You can also leave the banana on overnight if you want to promote faster healing.
 Other ways to use natural ingredients on cracked heels include the following:

 - Mix equal amounts of olive oil and oatmeal to make an exfoliating paste that soothes irritation.

 - Spread a thin layer of honey on each heel for an antimicrobial, antioxidant-rich home remedy.

-- Massage your heels with cold-pressed coconut oil to moisturise skin and help prevent both bacterial and fungal infections.
+- Massage your heels with coconut oil to moisturise skin and help prevent both bacterial and fungal infections.